ibm-cloud-docs/containers/storage-utilities.md

 # IBM Cloud storage utilities
 {: #utilities}

+This topic covers utilities for managing raw, unformatted block storage in {{site.data.keyword.containerlong_notm}} clusters.
+The utilities and procedures differ depending on your cluster infrastructure type.
+{: shortdesc}

+Classic clusters
+:   Use the {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in to attach raw block storage to classic worker nodes.

+VPC clusters
+:   Use the {{site.data.keyword.cloud_notm}} API or CLI to attach raw {{site.data.keyword.block_storage_is_short}} to VPC worker nodes.
+See [Adding raw {{site.data.keyword.block_storage_is_short}} to VPC worker nodes](#vpc_api_attach).

 ## Classic: Installing the IBM Cloud Block Storage Attacher plug-in (beta)
 {: #block_storage_attacher}

 Use the {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in to attach raw, unformatted, and unmounted block storage to a classic worker node in your cluster.
 {: shortdesc}

-The {{site.data.keyword.cloud_notm}} Block Storage Attacher plug-in is available for classic worker nodes only.
-If you want to attach raw, unformatted block storage to a VPC worker node, see [Adding raw {{site.data.keyword.block_storage_is_short}} worker nodes](#vpc_api_attach).
-{: note}

-For example, you want to store your data with a software-defined storage solution (SDS), such as [Portworx](/docs/containers?topic=containers-storage_portworx_about), but you don't want to use classic bare metal worker nodes that are optimized for SDS usage and that come with extra local disks.
+For example, to store your data with a software-defined storage solution (SDS), such as [Portworx](/docs/containers?topic=containers-storage_portworx_about), without using classic bare metal worker nodes that are optimized for SDS usage and that come with extra local disks.
 To add local disks to your classic non-SDS worker node, you must manually create your block storage devices in your {{site.data.keyword.cloud_notm}} infrastructure account and use the {{site.data.keyword.cloud_notm}} Block Volume Attacher to attach the storage to your non-SDS worker node.

 The {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in creates pods on every worker node in your cluster as part of a daemon set and sets up a Kubernetes storage class that you later use to attach the block storage device to your non-SDS worker node.

-Looking for instructions for how to update or remove the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in?
-See [Updating the plug-in](#update_block_attacher) and [Removing the plug-in](#remove_block_attacher).
+For instructions on updating or removing the {{site.data.keyword.cloud_notm}} Block Volume Attacher plug-in, see [Updating the plug-in](#update_block_attacher) and [Removing the plug-in](#remove_block_attacher).
 {: tip}

 1. [Follow the instructions](/docs/containers?topic=containers-helm#install_v3) to install the Helm client version 3 on your local machine.